← Back to Thought Leadership

 Summary

 DKIM is important to set up properly, especially as it's one of the authentication methods that tends to be best DMARC-aligned and pass most consistently.
-We hope this article has helped clarify some of the confusion around DKIM record setup!
+The key things to remember:

 Related articles